Lifting homotopy T-algebra maps to strict maps: Homotopy theory of T -algebras

+The vertical isomorphisms between the first two rows follow from $F_T$ being a left adjoint.
+The next two vertical isomorphisms on the left follow from our assumption on $T$ and imply the desired lower right hand isomorphism. \end{proof}

-One can interpret the following result as saying that the bar resolution is indeed a resolution. \begin{prop} Suppose that $T$ is a Quillen monad acting on $\cC$ which commutes with geometric realization.
-Then
+One can interpret the following result as saying that the bar resolution is indeed a resolution. \begin{prop} Suppose $\cC$ is a simplicial model category and $T$ is a simplicial Quillen monad acting on $\cC$.
+If $T$ (or equivalently $U$) commutes with geometric realization, then